NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 Observing ICMP Traffic.
-We start by typing icmp in the green search bar followed by clicking start capture, which is the green shark fin icon above.
+We start by typing icmp all lower case in the green search bar and pressing "Enter".
 This tells Wireshark to filter out all inbound and outbound traffic except for ICMP Traffic.
 We can now see all of the packets that were captured.
 </p>
 <br />